return42/sphkerneldoc/linux_src_doc/mm/z3fold_c.rst

 Members
 -------

+name
+    pool name

 lock
+    protects pool unbuddied/lru lists

+stale_lock
-    protects all pool fields and first\|last_chunk fields of any z3fold page in the pool
+    protects pool stale page list

 unbuddied
-    array of lists tracking z3fold pages that contain 2- buddies;
-    the lists each z3fold page is added to depends on the size of its free region.
+    per-cpu array of lists tracking z3fold pages that contain 2- buddies; the list each z3fold page is added to depends on the size of its free region.

 lru
     list tracking the z3fold pages in LRU order by most recently added buddy.

+stale
+    list of pages marked for freeing

 pages_nr
     number of z3fold pages in the pool.